Chalcedonian schism: After Justinian

 In 571, Justin II published a "Program for all Christians" (τοῖς ἑκασταχοῦ χριστιανοῖς πρόγραμμα), referred to by some historians as Justin's Second Henotikon.
 (Note: Justin's Second Henotikon, as recorded by Evagrius Scholasticus, can be read in its original Greek in pages 525–529 here, or pages 146–149 at Scholasticus 1844.
 An English translation by Edward Walford (who systematically translates hypostasis as "subsistence") can be read here, or in pages 366–368 here.)
 However, unlike Zeno's Henotikon, this one contained no ambiguities.
 After summarising the faith, it concluded with the emperor entreating his subjects to avoid "unnecessary disputes about persons and words", since the different terminologies ultimately "lead to one true belief and understanding".
 The terms of reunion with Miaphysites had never been spelled out more clearly.
 Although some Miaphysite leaders accepted Justin's reunion, such as Paul the Black of Antioch, the majority of them rejected it.
 By this point, the sloganeering against Chalcedon, the existence of a parallel Miaphysite church, and the painful memories of their leaders' exiles all made any compromise with the Chalcedonians seem like a betrayal.
 Seeing that diplomacy would not work, Justin tried forcing the Miaphysites to accept his union.

 Meanwhile, the Miaphysite movement was increasingly splintering into factions.
-The most moderate faction was called the Severans or Theodosians.
+The most moderate faction was called the Severians or Theodosians.
 Another, more extreme sect was variously called the Julianists, Gaianites or Aphthartodocetae.
 By the end of the 6th century, there were about twenty Miaphysite sects, including the tritheists (like John Philoponus and Theodora's grandson Athanasius), the Akephaloi (who rejected the Henotikon and broke off in 482), the Dioscorians (who rejected every pope since Dioscorus's death in 454), the Agnoetai, and other sects which Timothy of Constantinople described.
 This made reconciliation talks extremely difficult, since even the most respected Miaphysite leaders, like Theodosius or Jacob Baradaeus, could not speak on behalf of the entire movement.
 Additionally, each sect claimed to be the true heirs of the Miaphysite tradition, and they sought to prove their claim by outdoing each other in rejecting Chalcedon.